 Wind Cave offers an incredibly unique experience, including plenty of great trails, nearby campsites, log cabins, and vacation rentals on the surface.
 But the real magic is under the earth in Wind Cave, one of the longest caves in the world.

-Make sure you book tickets for guided cave tours well in advance, as the stunning underground formations draw plenty of visitors every year.
-After your caving adventure, it’s worth making the short drive over to Hot Springs to visit the Mammoth Site.
+Book tickets for guided cave tours well in advance, as the stunning underground formations draw plenty of visitors every year.
+After your caving adventure, it’s worth making the short drive to Hot Springs to visit the Mammoth Site.

 Where to stay in South Dakota